BlockchainCommons/Research/papers/bcr-2024-008-bytemoji.md

 👁️‍🗨️

-- Some emojis are rendered as sequences of multiple glyphs, for example *"family: man, woman, girl, boy with various skin tones"* take 28 bytes.
+- Some emojis are rendered as sequences of multiple glyphs, for example *"family: man, woman, girl, boy with various skin tones"* takes 28 UTF-8 bytes.
 Note that this is a *single* emoji!

 👨🏿‍👩🏾‍👧🏽‍👦🏼